 - Ill Girl Maria Robotnik from Sonic the Hedgehog was the White Sheep of her family and was Shadow's best friend/sister-figure.
 She was also Too Good for This Sinful Earth and is a Posthumous Character who died undergoing a Heroic Sacrifice.
 Maria was decked out almost entirely in blue.

-- Subverted in Dream Daddy by Joseph Christiansen's wife Mary, who drinks all the time, dresses in black, and flirts with younger boys at a bar.
+- Subverted in Dream Daddy by Joseph Christiansen's wife Mary.
+Joseph is the neighborhood preacher, and although their names reference Jesus, Mary, and Joseph, Mary herself drinks all the time, dresses in black, and flirts with younger boys at a bar.

 - Umineko: When They Cry: This trope is mentioned by Maria, who references the Virgin Mary when discussing her name.
 She believes that she was "a child of God" conceived by the Holy Ghost since Rosa always told her that she didn't have a father.